Lumber

 Strength

-Quartersawn red and white oaks are chosen for their useful characteristics as well as for their elegant appearance.
+Quartersawn red and white oaks are chosen for their useful characteristics for their elegant appearance.

 All hardwood will absorb and shed moisture, depending on its environment, over the entirety of its service life.
 This natural process can result in wood movement.
 The quartersawing process itself makes the lumber more stable.
 Unlike plainsawn hardwood, quartersawn hardwood tends to expand and contract in thickness, not width, because of its straight grain.
 Additionally, warping, twisting and cupping are virtually eliminated, thereby enhancing stability.